rhizocode/OpenPDR/README.md

 # OpenPDR

-OpenPDR is an open-source parser for the **AliveDrive PDR 2.5** telemetry format found in modern GM vehicles equipped with the Cosworth Performance Data Recorder (PDR 2.5), such as the 2025–2026 Cadillac CT5-V Blackwing.
+OpenPDR is an open-source parser for the **AliveDrive PDR 2.5** telemetry format found in modern GM vehicles equipped with the Cosworth Performance Data Recorder (PDR 2.5), including the 2025–2026 Cadillac CT5-V Blackwing, Corvette Z06, and Corvette Stingray.

 The PDR records high-rate vehicle telemetry (GPS, accelerometer, engine, steering, wheel speeds, etc.) into an MP4 file alongside video.
 This data is normally only accessible through proprietary software (Cosworth Toolbox / AliveDrive app).

 In this project, we reverse-engineered the binary telemetry format and provide tools to extract the data to CSV.
+Both format variants (legacy 3247-byte packets and MMP v4+ 4050-byte packets) are automatically detected and supported.

 > **Note:** This covers the **AliveDrive PDR 2.5** format (`adrv`/`adco` codec), which is distinct from the older **Marlin** format (`ctbx`/`mrld`) used in Corvette C7/C8 PDR systems.